Why is Oldhill Community School proposed to merge with Harrington Hill Primary School?

 Is there going to be an additional teaching assistant as the number of the students in the class will increase?

-It would be up to the new governing body of the merged school to decide on what to spend the additional funding they would be entitled to - this could include more support staff.
+It would be up to the governing body of the merged school to decide on what to spend the additional funding they would be entitled to - this could include more support staff.

 Is the merger going to affect school uniforms?